 Judges prefer guidance on what is “reasonable” or “normal”.
 But “normal” cannot be defined in a consistent formula to be used by everyone.
 Whenever “normal” is defined, it is discovered that many families do not fit the definition.
 Therefore, researching case by case makes more sense.
 The ability to establish fairness in individual cases is crucial to fair treatment in general.

 AWARDS THAT ARE JUST AND APPROPRIATE

 The complexity of computing expenditures is the reason standard guideline tables were created based on income.
-The current system avoids the complications of figuring out what the “reasonable” expenses are for everyone.
+The current system avoids the complications of figuring out what the “reasonable” expenses are for each family.
 To do that they would have to go line by line, item by item, case by case.

 Presently, item by item is the only way to calculate honest, accurate results.
-That is what we do.
-We are the experts with the experience and knowledge of what the reasonable expenditures are for children in high income families.
-We can offer sound guidance in court.
-We have a highly efficient, extensive process that computes costs that are fair for both parties.
+That is what Michelle does.
+She is the expert with the experience and knowledge of what the reasonable expenditures are for children in high income families.
+She can offer sound guidance in court.
+She has a highly efficient, extensive process that computes costs that are fair for both parties.